dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment07.md

 ## Cognative Walkthrough & Feedback Summary

-To be updated following group work/in class cognative walkthrough on Wednesday, November 16th.
+The following were comments made by two fellow DH110 students during an in class cognative walk through on Wednesday, November 16th.
+*

 ## Reflections & Revisions